 vSphere networking is another one of these things which can be done numerous ways.
 There really is not a right or wrong way to design a vSphere network, as long as you are meeting your requirements.
-I am not going to cover specific vSphere networking designs, however I am going to take a look at some things to be thinking about during the design process.
+Instead of talking about specific vSphere networking designs, I want to get you in the right mindset for the design process.

 vSphere Networking Design Qualities

-I like to remember them as AMPRS, though you may prefer another acronym.
+I like to remember them as AMPRS, though you may prefer another acronym, like PARMS.

-Let’s go through the design qualities one by one and talk about how they can impact your vSphere networking design.
+Now we are going to go through the design qualities one by one and talk about what they are, and how they can impact your vSphere networking design.

 This can be one of the most important qualities of your environment, because your network is not available, the rest of your ESXi host doesn’t really matter.
 There are many ways to ensure your ESXi host’s networking availability.
 First and foremost, the most important thing in my mind is to have multiple network connections to separate physical switches.
 This way, you are protected in the case of an upstream switch failure.